Botched reunifications left migrant children waiting in vans overnight

 By 11 p.m.
 Sunday night, Carter's initial e-mail had been forwarded by Dinnin to BCFS' executive vice president and chief operating officer, who 10 minutes later passed it along to Jonathan White, who had been selected to oversee HHS's court-ordered reunification of all separated children in custody.

-White replied early the following morning, en route to a San Diego courtroom for a status hearing with Judge Sabraw about the status of the reunifications.
+White replied early the following morning, en route to a federal courtroom in San Diego for a status hearing with Judge Dana Sabraw, who ordered family reunifications, about the status of the reunifications.

 "You did the right thing," White wrote to BCFS.